aeternity/protocol/node/api/channels_api_usage.md

 `channel_settle_tx` transaction that enforces closing of the channel.
 This happens according to the latest channel state that was sent on-chain.
-The `channel_settle_tx` just finalizes the channel closing with the last received state, redistributes tokens to participants and closes the channel.
+The `channel_settle_tx` just finalizes the channel closing with the last received state, redistributes coins to participants and closes the channel.
 No further disputes are possible after that.